Last updated October, 2019.

 This is often easier said than done.
 Our everyday lives present a lot of challenges, and stopping to reflect on our relationship with others usually isn't at the top of our priority list.
 It's an exercise that can greatly aid our ability to develop compassion, however.

 One thing that will help you realize your relationship to everyone (and everything) is the concept of "interconnectedness."
 There are two quotes I like to reference when discussing this subject.
 The first is from Carl Sagan:

 If you wish to make an apple pie from scratch, you must first invent the universe.

 This quote is simple in its premise: nothing exists without everything else, and what exists now is the result of events that stretch back in time (events we have little insight into, and little control over).

-That apple pie isn't just the culmination of a few ingredients and an oven.
-Those ingredients and that oven are made up of a myriad of other things, which are made up of a myriad of other things, and on and on.
+That apple pie isn't just the product of a few ingredients and an oven.
+Those ingredients and that oven are made up of a myriad of other things, which are made up of a myriad of other things, and on and on and on.

-In Sagan's summation, you can trace back all the causes and conditions until you reach the origin of the universe.
+In Sagan's summation, you can trace back all the causes and conditions until you reach the beginning of the universe.
 As he points out:

 "The nitrogen in our DNA, the calcium in our teeth, the iron in our blood, the carbon in our apple pies were made in the interiors of collapsing stars.
 We are all made of starstuff."

-When searching for commonality with our fellow man, reflecting on the ultimate beginning of everything helps tear down the walls that we build in our minds.
+When searching for commonality with our fellow man, reflecting on the ultimate beginning of everything helps tear down the walls that we continuously build in our minds.